Syracuse China: End of production

 On April 9, 2009, after 138 years of production, the Syracuse China factory was shut down by Libbey, Inc. and all production of Syracuse China moved from North America.
 At that time, the plant had 275 employees.

 On the last day of production, each employee was given a commemorative plate with a montage of images from throughout the company's history and eight of the company logos used over the course of the company's history.
 The face of the plate states, "Though the world may change around us, our history remains the same."

 The back of each plate was stamped "38-A," the last date stamp to appear on a Syracuse China product made in Syracuse.
 The "38" is code for the year it was made (1971, the company's centennial year, plus 38 years).
 The "A" stands for the first quarter of the year.
 The back of each plate also has text indicating it was one of the last "pieces to be made in Syracuse, N.Y."

 The archives and china collections were donated to the Onondaga Historical Association.

+In June 2020, Libbey announced plans to file for Chapter 11 bankruptcy protection as the result of negative financial effects caused by the COVID-19 pandemic.
+Despite the closure of the company eleven years before the bankruptcy, Syracuse China was still listed as an asset in the bankruptcy.
+In October 2020, Libbey emerged from Chapter 11.
+In December 2020, Libbey closed its Shreveport plant putting 450 employees out of work.